cap-js/attachments/README.md

 ### Storage Targets

-By default, the plugin operates without a dedicated storage target, storing attachments directly in the underlying database.
+When testing locally, the plugin operates without a dedicated storage target, storing attachments directly in the underlying database.

-Other available storage targets:
-- AWS
-- Local mock file system (only for testing scenarios)

 When using a dedicated storage target, the attachment is not stored in the underlying database; instead, it is saved on the specified storage target and only a reference to the file is kept in the database, as defined in the CDS model.

+For productive use, you need a valid object store binding.
+Currently, only the AWS S3 object store is supported.
-For using SAP Object Store, you must already have an SAP Object Store service instance created.
+For using an AWS S3 Object Store in BTP, you must already have an SAP Object Store service instance on an AWS landscape created.
 To bind it locally, follow this setup:

 1. Log in to Cloud Foundry: